 Weather will change through the day and as you go farther into the park.
 Dress in layers and comfortable walking shoes.
 In a small day pack bring a warm coat and rain jacket, binoculars, a camera with extra battery and memory card, water, and snacks (more on food below).
 If you're visiting with kiddos under the age of eight or weighing less than 65 pounds, you must provide a car seat or booster seat.

-On Your Tour
+What to Expect On Your Tour

 Here's what to expect on your tour:

 • Tour Bus - Tours are operated on modified school buses.
 Tan colored buses run tours.
-Green buses, also known as camper buses, run non-narrated trips into the park for hikers and campers.
+Green buses, also known as camper or transit buses, run non-narrated trips into the park for hikers and campers.

 • Seating - Seating is first-come, first-served.
 There is no "better" side of the bus to sit on: Since tours are out-and-back, you'll have the chance to see it all no matter what seat you claim.
+Kiddos under age 8 and below 65 pounds will need to be in an appropriate car seat on the bus.
+Check the Alaska car seat requirements here.

 • Guide - Tours are narrated by experienced naturalist driver-guides, many of whom have worked in the park for years.
 They'll narrate over a loudspeaker system so that all guests can hear.
 Keep your eyes peeled for grizzlies, moose, caribou, Dall sheep, foxes, and maybe even wolves as you go, and be sure to call out any animals you spot.

-• Bathroom Breaks - Bathroom stops occur approximately every 90 minutes.
+• Bathroom Breaks - Bathroom stops occur approximately every 60-90 minutes.
 Facilities in the park are basic vault toilets.

 • Snacks and Drinks - On the Denali Natural History Tour, only water is provided.
 Guests on the Tundra Wilderness Tour receive a snack box that usually includes a beef stick, chips, cookies, trail mix, and a small bottle of water.
 There are no concessions or water fountains available in the park, so be sure to bring any other snack or water that you think you may want.